 Proposals should demonstrate how they respond to local needs for medium sized family housing (up to three bedrooms) with gardens, starter homes of two bedrooms, and housing designed for older people.

-Schemes for larger housing which provide flexible space for homeworking and self-build schemes will also be supported.
+Self-build schemes and schemes for larger housing which provide flexible space for homeworking will also be supported providing they conform to the Stoke Lacy Design Codes.

 10.0 Next Steps